Artisan Crafted Yarn Bowls for Knitting & Crochet

 Picture

-Looks are deceiving...
-In photos, our Large and XL yarn bowls appear to be the same size (or larger) than our XXL – JUMBO bowls.
-All our images “fill the frame” to show the finest details.
+Looks can be deceiving.
+In photos, our Large and XL yarn bowls may appear to be the same size or larger than our XXL – JUMBO bowls.
+All our images "fill the frame" to showcase the finest details.

+• Know what you're getting before your new yarn bowl arrives.
 A great trick is to find a glass or ceramic bowl of similar diameter/depth to be sure it will suit your needs.
-It's important that you know what you're getting before the bowl arrives at your door!

-In order to show off the distinct features of each yarn bowl it’s necessary to “fill the frame” of each photo.
-These close-up, tight product shots can be deceiving.
-When all the sizes are grouped and viewed together on our main product pages, the smaller bowls will fill more of the frame than the larger bowls because they are not as wide; thus they appear to be much taller than the larger yarn bowls.
+• To showcase the unique characteristics of each yarn bowl, it's important to "fill the frame" in every photo.
+These close-up, tightly framed product shots can be deceiving.
+When all the sizes are grouped and viewed together on our main product pages, the smaller bowls will appear to fill more of the frame than the larger ones because they are not as wide.
+As a result, they may seem much taller than the larger yarn bowls.

 This is why we always include one or two images of every yarn bowl, filled with yarn and tools as a reference point.
 We hope this helps you choose the perfect Heckathorn Yarn Bowl for your work style